 Courier Network Services (CNS) are companies that develop a platform to connect orders to delivery drivers utilizing their app network.
 These on-demand delivery platforms connect thousands of part-time local delivery folks with customers requesting products to be delivered immediately.

-E-bike and scooter sharing are the shared-use of a fleet of scooters, typically managed by a third-party.
-The scooters are often electric.
+Scooter sharing is the shared-use of a fleet of mopeds, typically managed by a third-party.
+The mopeds are often electric.
 Systems usually allow for both point-to-point and round trips.
-Members can rent the scooters by the minute.
+Members can rent the mopeds by the minute.

 Ridesourcing services match riders with drivers, on-demand.
 Ridesourcing is often referred to as “ridesharing”; however, we have chosen the term “ridesourcing” to distinguish the fact that these drivers do not share a destination with their fares.
 Ridesourcing companies are distinguished from taxi services by the ability to street hail (ridesourcing companies can only pick up pre-arranged rides).
 The companies are known in California as Transportation Network Companies (TNCs) and are regulated by the California Public Utilities Commission.

 Ridesplitting is the assigning of fares traveling along similar routes to one car, and enabling the splitting of the fare.
 Split rides are offered on peer-to-peer TNC services only, and their rides are typically 60% less than regular service rides.